 Check the roots for any sign of rot or fungus developing in the soil.
 Place the plant at a location where it can get some indirect sunlight.

 Remove any dead or brown leaves.
 Move the ground around to create some space to let air reach to roots.

 You may find repotting in a new healthy moist soil could be the best option to salvage it.

-The process of plant fertilization is to stimulate growth.
+The process of plant fertilization is to stimulates growth.
 There are two ways to fertilize the plant; you can use chemicals or do it naturally.
 The method you choose is up to you.

 The best way is to provide natural fertilization, such as using compost or organic matter.
 If you want to fertilize it chemically, you should use a mild dose of rounded 20-20-20 fertilizer when it starts growing.

 You can fertilize it lightly once every 4 to 6 weeks.
 During winter, you don’t need to fertilize, and it goes into a semi-dormant mode.